-In 1945 the Supreme Court ruled that Japanese Internment Camps were unconstiutional and the last camp closed in 1946.
+In 1945 the Supreme Court ruled that Japanese Internment Camps were unconstitutional and the last camp closed in 1946.

 Interested in learning more about Japanese American Internment?

-Nearly five years after my family’s in-person visit to Heart Mountain, I am still so moved when I reflect on our experience.
+Nearly five years after my visit to Heart Mountain Japanese Internment Camp, I am still so moved when I reflect on the experience.
 If you are ever in a position to visit, I urge you to do so.
-There is nothing as powerful as visiting in-person, but the Heart Mountain website contains a rich and important compilation of resources.
+There is nothing as powerful as visiting in person, but if that’s not feasible, the Heart Mountain website contains a rich and important compilation of resources.

 I’ve also compiled a list of books, documentaries, and museums that explore the history of Japanese internment below.